How to Apply

 Basic Function and Responsibility

-This 1.0 FTE position is dedicated to 100% patient care as a clinical pharmacist, generalist within the specialty pharmacy program.
+This 1.0 FTE position is dedicated to 100% patient care as a clinical pharmacist, generalist within the specialty pharmacy- rheumatology program.
 This position reports directly to the Supervisor, Specialty Pharmacy Patient Management Program.

 Characteristic Duties and Responsibilities

-The pharmacist will support patient care responsibilities for Michigan Medicine specialty pharmacy patients.
+The pharmacist will support patient care responsibilities for Michigan Medicine specialty pharmacy patients, specifically in the rheumatology population.
 This includes developing individualized patient care plans and performing therapy baseline and periodic reassessment for every enrolled patient prior to medication dispensation.
 Both initial and reassessment involves adherence monitoring, medication reconciliation, drug interaction assessment, side effect management, comprehensive medication reviews (CMR), and patient counseling and education.
 The clinical pharmacist, generalist also supports clinic providers in selecting appropriate specialty medication(s), responding to patient-specific drug information requests, and writing insurance coverage appeal letters for specialty medications.

 Core functions include: